Breast Cancer Screening using the PET Scan

 With PET imaging, a radiologist injects a small amount of radioactive dye into the patient and then measures the uptake of the dye as it passes through different parts of the body.

-Normally, a PET scan actually scans the whole body and is sometimes used as part of breast cancer staging to check for metastasis of the cancer to other parts of the body.
+Normally, a PET scan actually scans the whole body and is sometimes used as part of breast cancer staging to check for metastasis of cancer to other parts of the body.
 (Scinti scans are also frequently used).

 PET scan measure changes in the metabolic rate.
 So, because cancer cells have a slightly higher metabolic rate than other cells, the PET scan will show ‘hot spots‘ of increased density where malignant cancer masses are likely developing.